4025 Accounting Specialist

 Skills: Knowledge of and aptitude with accounting procedures, tested and proven clerical aptitude, and the ability to operate a 10-key calculator and perform data entry on a personal computer are required.
 A working knowledge of word processing and spreadsheet applications is required.
 Must have a working knowledge of or the ability to learn and use database applications, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
 Must maintain moderately complex filing systems and records and make mathematical calculations.
-Effective oral and written communication skills are required.
+Effective verbal and written communication skills are required.
 Must be able to train, assign work, and review the work of full- and part-time employees and student workers.
 Must have the ability to maintain departmental financial records and accounts and prepare financial reports.

 ESSENTIAL DUTIES AND RESPONSIBILITIES